-Puja items like small utensils in brass like brass lamps, small plates with auspicious designs etched on them, incense stick holders, small vessels to offer water will attract your attention like with their golden shine.
+Puja items like small utensils in brass like brass lamps, small plates with auspicious designs etched on them, incense stick holders, and small vessels to offer water will attract your attention with their golden shine.

 Some of these are also available in copper.

 Outside most temples, you would see piles of Kumkum in different shades of Red.
-You can choose the color you like and get it packed simply in a piece of newspaper or choose the smaller designed boxed to pack it.
+You can choose the color you like and get it packed simply in a piece of newspaper or choose the smaller designed box to pack it.
 I even saw a Sindoor or Kumkum being sold as Bengali Sindoor.

-Religious and Spiritual Books
+Religious and Spiritual Books – Haridwar & Rishikesh Souvenir

 I always visit local bookshops wherever I go.
 In pilgrimage places, I usually end up finding the gems that can not be found anywhere else, including online.
 In Haridwar, there is a huge Gita Press shop where you can find all of their publications.
 Here and there, there are small shops with local publications by local scholars.
 You need to either know what you are looking for you should have the patience to go through the pile of books to discover them.
 I love talking to the book store owners and asking them what is selling best these days, that tells a lot about the mood of the times.

-Check out the old printing press room at 84 Kutiya or Beatles Ashram in Rishikesh
+Check out the old printing press room at 84 Kutiya or Beatles Ashram

 Please note that Sandalwood is not a native product of Uttarakhand.
 For that, you should check our story on Bangalore Souvenirs.